qiboteam/qibocal/doc/source/tutorials/advanced.rst

 Data structure
 ^^^^^^^^^^^^^^
-Secondly, we define a data structure aims at storing both the angles and the probabilities measured for each qubit.
+Secondly, we define a data structure that aims at storing both the angles and the probabilities measured for each qubit.
 A generic data structure is usually composed of some raw data (the data attribute), which is usually coded as a dictionary of arrays plus additional information if required.